 Aggressive in forehand and backhand attack

-Those who are good at both forehand and backhand often conduct very few mistakes.
+Those who are good at both forehand and backhand make few mistakes.
 If you are playing aggressively with such players, you may fall into the trap if you can’t play faster than your opponent.

-It is best for you to play more close to the table and doing more loops and drives to the front of the net.
+It would help if you played more close to the table and doing more loops and drives to the front of the net.

-A player who utilizes control in his shots normally won’t take many chances.
-Their main goal is to simply keep the ball in play.
+A player who utilizes control in his shots won’t take any chances.
+Their main goal is to keep the ball in play simply.
 Set this player up by alternating your shots with varying speeds, spins, and placements.

-The premise for a player with control type is that they need to have a certain level of playing skill.
-They will need to be able to drop the ball accurately to the position that they want the ball to be.
+The premise for a player with a control type is that they need to have a certain playing skill level.
+They will need to drop the ball accurately to the position they want the ball to be.

 The skill they have can be supported by the ideas that they have in their brain.
 This type of playing style is not very positive.
 It is mainly based on defensive and mobilization, and waiting for the opponent to make mistakes to score the point.

 There should be no control style player in a professional team.
 Because if you don’t attack, you will find it is rather hard for you to score a point in the match.